ynvaser/eve-o-preview/README.md

 <div style="page-break-after: always;"></div>

+### Cycle Clients with Hotkey Setup

+In a similar pattern to the per client Hotkey Setup, It is possible to set a key combinations to cycle through select Eve Windows.
+EVE-O Preview doesn't provide any GUI to set the these hotkeys.
+It should be done via editing the configuration file directly.
+Don't forget to make a backup copy of the file before editing it.

+If you have not run EVE-O Preview before, or since this feature was added then it is recommended to quickly open and close EVE-O Preview once to trigger the config to update with some sample values.

+**Note**: Don't forget to make a backup copy of the file before editing it.

+Open the file using any text editor. find the entries **CycleGroup1ForwardHotkeys** and **CycleGroup1BackwardHotkeys**.
+Most probably it will look like

+    "CycleGroup1ForwardHotkeys": [
+      "F14",
+      "Control+F14"
+    ],
+    "CycleGroup1BackwardHotkeys": [
+      "F13",
+      "Control+F13"
+    ]

+**Note**: It is highly recommended to leave the Hotkey values as default and bind them with a gaming device if you can support it.

+Next find the entry **CycleGroup1ForwardHotkeys**.
+Most probably it will look like

+    "CycleGroup1ClientsOrder": {
+      "EVE - Example DPS Toon 1": "1",
+      "EVE - Example DPS Toon 2": "2",
+      "EVE - Example DPS Toon 3": "3"
+    }

+You should modify this entry with a list of each of your alts replacing "Example DPS Toon 1", etc with the name of your character.
+The numbers on the right are used to force the order in which they cycle.
+If a character appears in the list but is not currently logged in, then it will simply be skipped.
+If a character does not appear in the list, then they will never become active when cycling clients.

+By now you may have noticed that there are two groups.
+The above configuration can be followed for a second group by using the values **CycleGroup2ForwardHotkeys**, **CycleGroup2BackwardHotkeys**, and **CycleGroup2ForwardHotkeys**
+This may provide useful if you want to have one HotKey to cycle through a group of DPS characters, while another HotKey cycles through support roles such as gate scouts, or a group of logi.

+Alternatively you may not want to use any of these HotKeys.
+Please note that deleting the values in their entirety will simply result in them being automatically re-generated.
+Should you wish to remove these HotKeys completely, Simply set the values to empty, such as the example below:
+      "CycleGroup1ForwardHotkeys": [],
+	  "CycleGroup1BackwardHotkeys": [],
+	  "CycleGroup1ClientsOrder": {},
+	  "CycleGroup2ForwardHotkeys": [],
+	  "CycleGroup2BackwardHotkeys": [],
+	  "CycleGroup2ClientsOrder": {}

+**Hints**
+* Minimise the use of modifiers or standard keys to minimise issues with the client playing up.
+In the default example unusual Function keys (e.g. F14) are used which are then bound to a game pad or gaming mouse.
+* The Eve client can be somewhat less than stable, often getting confused as client focus switches.
+It is near certain that you will experience issues such as keys sticking or even in some cases D-Scan running each time the client swaps.
+So far I have found no perfect solution and opt for the most stable solution instead, of sticking to the F14+ keys.
+* For the best experience try to use the Control modifier.
+In the default example F14 is used to cycle to the next client, but if pressed mid locking a target (Control + Clicking) then the client will not cycle.
+By registering Control+F4 as an additional hotkey, the client will cycle.
+* For a list of supported keys, see: https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys

 ### Compatibility Mode

 This setting allows to enable an alternate thumbnail render.
 This render doesn't use advanced DWM API to create live previews.
 Instead it is a screenshot-based render with the following pros and cons: